Transparent dark purple Travel Guide by Insurte logo

 The steps can be broken down simply:

-• Fill out the downloadable long stay visa application form for Greece.
+• Fill out the downloadable long-stay visa application form for Greece.

 • Collect the necessary documents for your application.